Recovered Property Procedure

 Collection/Storage of Found Items and Disposal of Unclaimed Property

-All items found by faculty, staff and students or items turned in to any College department shall be turned over to the Security Office, located inside the Office of Student Services.
+All items found by faculty, staff and students or items turned in to any College department shall be turned over to the Security Office, located inside the Office of Student Affairs.
 All recovered property should be reported to the Security Office within 24 hours of receiving it.
 Departments should attempt to determine:

 - Name of the person finding the property